moscmh/moscmh/README.md

 # Man Ho Cheung
-Aspiring data science postgraduate pursuing a Master's in Predictive Analytics, graduating July 2025, in Perth, Australia.
-Passionate about revealing actionable insights through data `visualisation`, `feature engineering`, and `predictive modelling` using `machine learning` and enhancing operational efficiency using `Artificial Intelligence`.
+Graduated in September 2025 at Curtin University with a master's degree in Predictive Analytics, in Perth, Australia.
+Passionate about revealing actionable insights and building solutions through data visualisation, feature engineering, and predictive modelling in a machine learning workflow and enhancing operational efficiency using Artificial Intelligence.

 ## Portfolio
 You are welcome to have a look at my [portfolio](https://github.com/moscmh/portfolio/tree/main).
 Any feedback is appreciated.